MountainHil/learngit/readme.txt

-Git is a version control system.
+Git is Aq disturbtion version control system.
 Git is a free software.